wso2/oxygen-ui/CONTRIBUTING.md

 When designing SVG icons for the `Primitives` package, follow these guidelines:

-- Use general names for icons, do not use product specific names.
+- Use general names for icons, do not use scenario specific names.

+    ✅ Do

+    _envelop-outlined-16.svg_

+    ❌ Don't

+    _email-input-icon.svg_
 - Use fill rather than stroke.
 - Use consistent colors.
 - Use consistent line widths.